Review: Showers Pass Cloudburst Hoodie

-The Showers Pass Cloudburst jacket series was initially introduced as option for runners looking for protection against the elements… AKA rain.
+The Showers Pass Cloudburst jacket series was initially introduced as an option for runners looking for protection against the elements… AKA rain.
 As you’d expect, a jacket designed for running needs to be lightweight and dissipate heat well.
-Rain jackets aren’t really known for being fully waterproof as well as breathable, but that is the lofty goal.
+Rain jackets aren’t really known for being fully waterproof and breathable, but that is the lofty goal.
 So how does the Cloudburst perform?
-Technically we already know the answer, as we’ve been wearing the original version of it for some time.
+Technically, we already know the answer, as we’ve been wearing the original version of it for some time.
 That said, the latest iteration is our new favorite, thanks to the addition of a hood.

 Features (via Showers Pass)